 Beautiful Brigitte is from Drummondville, QC and, in 2009, she finished 3rd in reality television series Star Académie, the same year that Maxime Landry won the singing competition.
 She led a very athletic life, participating, among other sports, in bungee jumping, parachuting, and kickboxing.
 As a teen, she participated in musicals.
 After her success in Star Academy, she released her debut album in 2011, Fruits defendus.
 Her work was recognized by the Felix awards as she was nominated in several categories.
 She ended up winning Best New Artist of the Year.

 This diligent and multi-talented singer from Abbotsford, BC was a finalist on the third season of talent search YTV program The Next Star.
 By the age of seven, she was singing and dancing in local competitions.
 She began an acting career appearing in such shows as Cold Squad, Smallville, and Supernatural.
 After her success in The Next Star, Ryan Stewart (who has worked with Carly Rae Jepsen and Suzie McNeil) co-wrote the song “Shut Up and Dance” with her.
 It was picked up by radio stations across the country at the end of 2011 and climbed up to #12 on the weekly singles chart going platinum.
 A version with an added French part featuring Lukay was released in Quebec.
 Victoria released her debut album in 2012 named after her Platinum single.
 Tracks “Feel” and “Break My Heart” both made the Top 40 on the Canadian Hot 100.
+In 2014, Victoria released her second album, Accelerate and went on tour with The Backstreet Boys.

 We have completed a major profile on Kristina Maria which is HERE.

 From a small village of 500 people—Saint Ignace, NB—arose one Mia Martina who, after relocating to Ottawa for university, was discovered and asked to sing backup for Danny Fernandes and Belly.
 She released a dance remix of Edward Maya’s “Stereo Love”, featuring her vocal, a Top 10 hit in Canada at the end of 2010.
 It finished as the 34th biggest song of 2011.
 Her own song, “Latin Moon” which was released in both official languages finished the year in 74th place.
 “Burning” peaked at #25 on the Hot 100 and was the 64th biggest song of 2012.
 Her debut album was entitled Devotion.
+Mia’s bilingual song “Danse” went gold in 2014.

 The 24th biggest song of 2011 was brought to us by Alyssa Reid.
 Born in Edmonton and now living in Brampton, Ontario, she was a finalist on the first season of talent search YTV program The Next Star just as the aforementioned Victoria Duffield.
 Her “Alone Again” was a reworking of Heart’s song “Alone” (which has also been covered by Céline Dion) with added lyrics and a rap segment by P. Reign, a Guyanese-Canadian from the Toronto area.
 “Alone Again” peaked at #11 on the weekly singles chart and was certified gold.
 Her debut album, released in June, is entitled The Game.
 “Alone Again” made it to #2 on the British charts in 2012.
 “Satisfaction Guaranteed” became a Top 40 single in 2013.